 Napkins are a simple way to transform a table from the every-day to a special occasion.
 Put a beautiful diy cloth napkin on your table and feel the difference in the mood.

 These napkins were sewn with the latest Tea With Bea collection by Katherine Lenius for Riley Blake Designs.
 These gorgeous vintage cups!
 Wouldn’t they look adorable tucked under a real teacup!
-I think we might start an afternoon tea tradition.
+I think we might start an afternoon tea tradition, and I'm thinking which of my favorite table runner patterns to use to sew a matching table runner.

 This tutorial will show you how to make homemade cloth napkins - 2 easy ways!
-But first, save this tutorial to pinterst so you have it ready whe you need it:
+But first, save this tutorial to Pinterest so you have it ready when you need it:

 What is the Best size of a Cloth napkin?